|

 After the lighthouse had served mariners for just over four decades, its light was extinguished on March 10, 1883, and relief lightship LV 25 was anchored nearby to mark the reef while a construction crew living aboard dismantled the old tower and built a replacement.
 A temporary light was displayed from the mast of the lightship during the work.

-The light in the new tower was exhibited for the first time on July 10, 1883, and a decade later a blower siren replaced the station’s fog bell.
+The light in the new tower was exhibited for the first time on July 10, 1883, using a revolving fourth-order Fresnel lens that produced a white flash every six seconds.
+A decade later a blower siren replaced the station’s fog bell.
 For its first two years of operation, the siren was run by a Priestman engine powered by coal, but in 1896 a Hornsby-Akroyd oil engine was placed in operation.

 The most famous occupant of New York Harbor is surely Lady Liberty, who first struck her now permanent pose in 1886, just three years after the second Robbins Reef Lighthouse was built, but in the lighthouse community, Kate Walker, keeper of Robbins Reef Lighthouse for nearly thirty years, runs a close second to the torch-bearing statue that stands just over two miles north of the lighthouse.